skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/05_phases_of_an_agile_procurement.md

 - Why it's being built
 - Who it's being built for

 Frameworks such as [CATWOE](https://www.brighthubpm.com/methods-strategies/105917-catwoe-analysis-how-amp-when-to-use-it/) can help identify areas of the development process that could be a source of conflict between stakeholders.
-Finding these areas of possible conflict early is much like catching software bugs early in development &mdash; the [cost of fixing is exponentially more](https://deepsource.io/blog/exponential-cost-of-fixing-bugs/) the longer a source of conflict isn't addressed.
+Finding these areas of possible conflict early is much like catching software bugs early in development — the [cost of fixing is exponentially more](https://deepsource.io/blog/exponential-cost-of-fixing-bugs/) the longer a source of conflict isn't addressed.

 Once the team has a good understanding of the goals and objectives of the product or service, the procurement team can tailor a strategy to the product.
 That might include evaluating the necessity of custom development versus off-the-shelf solutions or determining the performance period timeline to gain a better understanding of the value that's delivered against the calendar.